South African Class FC 2-6-2+2-6-2: Single Fairlie

 A variation of the Fairlie concept was the Single Fairlie, also known as the Mason Fairlie.
 The Single Fairlie design was essentially half a Double Fairlie.
 It retained the ability to negotiate sharp curves and while it abandoned the bidirectional nature of the Double Fairlie, it regained the ability of conventional locomotives to have a large water and coal bunker behind the cab and to use a trailing tender if necessary.

 Early Single Fairlies were similar in appearance to regular tank locomotives.
 The whole engine and bunker or tender combination was mounted on a single rigid frame as on the conventional tank engine, but it differed by virtue of the fact that a pivoting engine unit was mounted under the boiler and an unpowered bogie under the bunker or tender.

 Later models were similar in appearance to conventional tender locomotives.
-It was developed by William Mason in the United States of America, where the type became known as the Mason Bogie.
+It was developed by William Mason in the United States, where the type became known as the Mason Bogie.
 It had one boiler, a cab and bunker at one end, a single engine unit or powered bogie under the boiler and an unpowered bogie under the cab and bunker.
 The illustration shows a Mason Bogie with an 0-6-6 wheel arrangement.